 We’re also hearing from customers and users, including the enterprise market, that increasingly, they are involved and thus empowered in open source software communities, where they are collaborating on code and road maps and collectively requiring flexibility and openness, including that code and improvements be contributed upstream.

 These perspectives on the sell side and now the buy side seem to indicate we have arrived at Open Source 2.0.

-This newer open source software trend is a natural progression and evolution of the movement away from developer-centric communities toward communities that have had a higher regard and respect for the user — particularly in the enterprise, where getting more participants to a project can translate to dollars.
+This newer open-source software trend is a natural progression and evolution of the movement away from developer-centric communities toward communities that have had higher regard and respect for the user — particularly in the enterprise, where getting more participants to a project can translate to dollars.

 In turn, these users and customers are empowered to further drive and steer open source projects and communities, as well as to share their knowledge and experience with others, further expanding open source ecosystems.

 Signs of Maturation